majosch/opencast-mt/README.md

 # Introduction

-This repository holds `Dockerfiles` for creating [Opencast](http://www.opencast.org/) Docker images.
+This repository holds `Dockerfiles` and a `Jenkinsfiles` for creating [Opencast](http://www.opencast.org/) Docker images.

-# Installation

 # Build

-If you want to build the images yourself, there is a `Makefile` with the necessary `docker build` commands for all distributions.
-Running `make` in the root directory will create these images.
+If you want to build the images yourself, there is a `build.sh` with the necessary `docker build` commands for all distributions.
+Running `build.sh` in the root directory will create these images.
 To customize the build you can override these variables:

--   `DOCKER_IMAGE_BASE`<br>
+-   `IMAGE_PREFIX`<br>
     The fist part of the image name.
 It defaults to `opencast` and will be extended by the name of the Opencast distribution.
+You can use namespaces as well (e.g. amc/opencast-test).
--   `DOCKER_TAG`<br>
+-   `TAG`<br>
     The tag of the image.
 Defaults to the content of `VERSION`.
 -   `REPO`<br>
     The git repository to clone Opencast from.
 The default is the upstream repository, but you can use your own fork.
 -   `BRANCH`<br>
     The name of the git branch to check out.
 Defaults to the value of `DOCKER_TAG`.
--   `CUSTOM_DOCKER_BUILD_ARGS`<br>
-    Custom arguments that should be passed to `docker build`, e.g. you can set this to `--no-cache` to force an image build.
-By default empty.

 # Quick Start